-Re Approving Sewer System) Management Plan ) RESOLUTION NO. 6/2008
+Res Approving Sewer System Management Plan RESOLUTION NO. 6/2008 THE BOARD OF DIRECTORS OF nor LEA DIABLO SANITATION DISTRICT HAS

-THE BOARD OF DIRECTORS OF DELTA DIABLO SANITATION DISTRICT HAS DETERMINED THAT:
+DETERMINED THAT:

-WHEREAS, on May 2, 2006, the State Water Resources Control Board (SWRCB), adopted new Statewide General Waste Discharge Requirements (GWDR) for Smilery Sewer Systems, SWRCB Order No. 2006-0003; and
+WHEREAS, on May 2, 2006, the State Water Resources Control Board (SWRCB), adopted new Statewide General Waste Discharge Requirements (GWDR) for Sanitary Sower Systems, SWRCB Order No. 2006-0003; and

-WHEREAS, pursuant to the statewide GWDR, public agracies that own and operate sanitary sewer systems greater than one mile in length must develop a Sewer System Management Plan (SSMP) in accordance with the SWRCB recuirements; and
+WHEREAS, pursuant to the statewide GWDR, public againstics that own and operate sanilary sewer systems greater than one mile in length must develop a Sewer System Management Plan (SSMP) in accordance with the SWRCB requirements; and

-WHEREAS, the Delta Diable Sanitation District's staff has developed the Sewer System Management Plan to most the requirements of the SWRCB; and
+WHEREAS, the Delta Diablo Sanitation District's statThas developed the Sewer System Management Plan to meet the requirements of the SWRCB; and